JennaDahan/Exploring-World-Happiness-Project/README.md

 - What is the correlation between life expectancy and the happiness score?
 - What is the correlation between generosity and the happiness score?

-want to delete these:
+### Questions to Visualize in Tableau
+- How do different factors impact the happiness score in 2015?
-- How does the top 5 countries' happiness scores compare from 2015 to 2017?
+- How did the happiness score look and compare around the world in 2015?
-- How does the lowest 5 countries' happiness scores compare from 2015 to 2017?
+- How did the happiness score look and compare in different regions in 2015?

 ### Tools Utilized
 - Database: PostgreSQL
-- Tableau Public
+- Visualization: Tableau Public

 ### Dataset Source
 - Retrieved the [World Happiness Dataset](https://www.kaggle.com/datasets/unsdsn/world-happiness?select=2015.csv) from Kaggle.